mattermost/mattermost-plugin-jira/readme.md

 Click **Attach** and the message is attached to the selected Jira issue as a comment.

-#### 1.2.3 Transition Jira issues
+#### 1.2.3 Transition Jira Issues

 Transition issues without the need to switch to your Jira project.
-To transition an issue, use the `/jira transition <issue-key> <state>` command.
+To transition an issue, use `/jira transition <issue-key> <state>` command.

 For instance, `/jira transition EXT-20 done` transitions the issue key **EXT-20** to **Done**.

 ![image](https://user-images.githubusercontent.com/13119842/59113377-dfe11e80-8912-11e9-8971-f869fa123366.png)

 **Note:**

 - States and issue transitions are based on your Jira project workflow configuration.
 If an invalid state is entered, an ephemeral message is returned mentioning that the state couldn't be found.
 - Partial Matches work.
 For example, typing `/jira transition EXT-20 in` will transition to "In Progress".
 However, if there are states of "In Review, In Progress", the plugin bot will ask you to be more specific and display the partial matches.

-#### 1.2.4 Assign Jira issues
+#### 1.2.4 Assign Jira Issues

 Assign issues to other Jira users without the need to switch to your Jira project.
-To assign an issue, use the /jira assign <issue-key> <assignee>.
+To assign an issue, use `/jira assign <issue-key> <assignee>`.

 For instance, `/jira assign EXT-20 john` transitions the issue key **EXT-20** to **John**.

-Note
+**Note:**

-- Partial Matches work with Usernames and Firstname/Lastname
+- Partial Matches work with Usernames and Firstname/Lastname.

 ## 2. Configuration

-#### Step 1: Configure plugin in Mattermost
+#### Step 1: Configure Plugin in Mattermost

 1. Go to **System Console > Plugins > Jira**, select the username that this plugin is attached to, generate a **Secret** and hit **Save**.
    - You may optionally create a new user account for your Jira plugin, which acts as a bot account posting Jira updates to Mattermost channels.
 2. Go to **System Console > Plugins > Management** and click **Enable** to enable the Jira plugin.

-#### Step 2: Configure webhooks in Jira
+#### Step 2: Configure Webhooks in Jira

 As of Jira 2.1, you need to configure a single webhook for all possible event triggers that you would like to be pushed into Mattermost.
 This is called a firehose, and the plugin gets sent a stream of events from the jira server via the webhook configured below.
 The plugin's new Channel Subscription feature processes the firehose of data and then routes the events to particular channels based on your subscriptions.

 Previously configured webhooks that point to specific channels are still supported and will continue to work.

 To control Mattermost channel subscriptions, use the command `/jira subscribe` in the channel in which you want to receive subscriptions.
 It will open a new modal window to select the project and event triggers that will post to the channel.

 1. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.
   - For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.
 2. Click **Create a WebHook** to create a new webhook.
-Enter a **Name** for the webhook and add the JIRA webhook URL https://SITEURL/plugins/jira/api/v2/webhook?secret=WEBHOOKSECRET as the **URL**.
+Enter a **Name** for the webhook and add the Jira webhook URL https://SITEURL/plugins/jira/api/v2/webhook?secret=WEBHOOKSECRET as the **URL**.
   - Replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Plugins > Jira**.

-  For instance, if the site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be
+For instance, if the site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be:

   ```
   https://community.mattermost.com/plugins/jira/api/v2/webhook?secret=5JlVk56KPxX629ujeU3MOuxaiwsPzLwh